Pushkin Goes to the Olympics

 No matter.

-Rather than celebrating the greatest women's middle distance race in history, the pundits wrote whatever sensationalised nonsense they felt like writing.
+Rather than celebrating the greatest women's middle distance race in history, the pundits wrote whatever sensationalized nonsense they felt like writing.

-The International Olympic Committee used the fuss as an excuse to keep the women's 800 meters out of the Olympics for the next three decades.
+The International Olympic Committee used the fuss as an excuse to keep the women's 800m out of the Olympics for the next three decades.

 One of those women was Catherine Switzer.

-She became a journalism student at Syracuse, where there were no women's sports teams at all, so she asked to train with a men's cross country team.
+And she did.
+She became a journalism student at Syracuse, where there were no women's sports teams at all.

-More encouraging was volunteer coach Arnie Briggs, the University Mailman, and at fifty years of age, the veteran of fifteen Boston marathons.
+More encouraging was volunteer coach Arnie Briggs, the university mailman and at 50 years of age, the veteran of 15 Boston marathons.

 And one December night, on a miserable training run through a snowstorm, as cars skidded and honked around, Catherine had heard one too many of those tales.